-Radiation therapy is a health care discipline, which utilizes ionizing radiation for the treatment of mostly malignant diseases.
+Radiation therapy is a health care discipline that utilizes ionizing radiation for the treatment of mostly malignant diseases.
 Radiation therapists are health care professionals skilled in the art and science of radiation treatment delivery.
 The radiation therapy program is designed to prepare students for the technical, theoretical, and psychological aspects of this career.

 Program Offerings at Grand Valley

 Radiation therapy students spend the equivalent of two years completing general education and radiologic and imaging sciences prerequisite courses.
 Students wishing to apply for this degree should apply by February 1, prior to the fall semester entry.
 Applications available at www.gvsu.edu/rad/.
 After admission to the secondary competitive program, students complete an additional two years of full-time professional coursework.